 You’ve asked, and I’ve answered!
 Read on for a handful of answers to the most frequently asked questions about eggless baking.

-Originally posted in January 2016 post content was edited to add more helpful information, no change to the recipe in September 2021.
+Originally posted in January 2016, the post content was edited to add more helpful information; no change to the recipe in May 2025.

 Hello!
 Happy New Year 2023!
 I found your recipe and followed most of your instructions.
 I did not use the chicken.
 Just shrimp and I used kielbasa instead of chorizo because I was trying to stir away from spicy food.
 I also added a bit of Goya adobo to season once all the ingredients were in the pan.